Max0Past/passport_api/README.md

 - Images larger than 1920x1080 are automatically resized to preserve processing speed
 - RapidOCR is optimized for CPU-bound text detection
 - Face detection uses efficient Haar Cascade classifier
-- Base64 encoding adds ~33% to response size
 - Typical processing time: 2-5 seconds per image

----

-## License

-This project is provided as-is for passport processing applications.

----

-## Support

-For issues, questions, or contributions, please refer to the project repository or contact the development team.